TishkSuran/Chopin_Website_New/README.md

 - **Mailing List**: Form with validation and API integration
 - **Rock & Roll Hall of Fame**: Interactive guide to Hall of Fame inductees by year
 - **Image Gallery**: Showcase of Chopin-related imagery
-- **Modular CSS**: Well-organized CSS structure for better maintainability
+- **Modular CSS**: Well-organised CSS structure for better maintainability

 ## Technical Implementation